 Hardin, Walker(born: 1859 - died: 1934)

-Walker Hardin could not read or write, and there is no record of him ever being an actor or a dancer.
-Though an inspiration for the character Walker, he had no input in the Little Colonel movie.
-Nor did he have any say in the book series written from 1895-1931 by Annie Julia Fellows Johnston (1863-1931).
+Walker Hardin could not read or write, and there is no record of his ever being an actor or a dancer.
+Though an inspiration for the character Walker, he had no input in the Little Colonel movie, nor did he have any say in the book series written from 1895-1931 by Annie Julia Fellows Johnston (1863-1931).

 The last book in the series was published just before Johnston's death.
 Annie Fellows Johnston was born in Indiana.
 Her stepchildren had relatives in Peewee Valley, KY, and she liked the town so much that she moved there in 1898 and would make it her permanent home [source: Annie Fellows Johnston Biography at the Little Colonel website].
 She borrowed from real life people and families in Peewee Valley in creating characters in the Little Colonel book series.

 The selection of the actor to play Walker in the movie was made by the Fox Film Corporation head Winfield Sheehan (from NY) after discussing it with LaGrange, KY native and flim director D. W. Griffith.
 Bill "Bojangles" Robinson as Walker and Shirley Temple as Lloyd Sherman was the first casting of a white person and black person dancing together in a Hollywood film.
 Robinson taught Shirley Temple the tap dance routine.
 When the movie was shown in southern states, the scenes of the two dancing and holding hands were cut from the film.

 Walker Hardin died the year before the movie was released in 1935.